About Jo

 Funny when writing who I am all those labels come to mind…

-woman, white, alcoholic, child of a drinker, project manager, non-mum (the nameless label after miscarriages and having no kids), divorcee, orphan, professional organiser, hoarding practitioner, coach, woman who lived in a van (nomad), ultra-runner, ex-ultra-runner, pilgrim… 😉
+woman, white, alcoholic, child of a drinker, project manager, non-mum (the nameless label after miscarriages and having no kids), divorcee, orphan, professional organiser, hoarding practitioner, coach, woman who lived in a van (nomad), ultra-runner, pilgrim… 😉

-…so many things that ‘define’ me.
+…so many things that ‘define’ me or have done in the past.

 Are they important?